 b.Improvements to internal circulation, including the creation of narrower roadway widths, pedestrian pathways, and the like;

-c.Improvements with connections with adjacent properties, such as, but not limited to, the creation of additional vehicle or pedestrian access points, the installation of signage and traffic lights, and adjustments to intersections to reduce pedestrian crossing distances and to slow traffic. accessible
+c.Improvements with connections with adjacent properties, such as, but not limited to, the creation of additional vehicle or pedestrian access points, the installation of signage and traffic lights, and adjustments to intersections to

+improve pedestrian safety, reduce pedestrian crossing distances and to slow traffic.

+d. adequate improvements for wheelchair access to accessible/adaptable dwelling units, disabled parking spaces and connecting routes to town sidewalks

 e) Access – Access shall be regulated as provided in Sections 4.1 through 4.4.